 \section{Introduction}

-Accurate dynamical models are fundamental for the predictive and optimal control of nonlinear systems.
+Accurate dynamical models are fundamental for the optimal control of nonlinear systems.
 Although first-principles models may describe the general structure of many systems, important parameters or effects often remain unknown, limiting their direct use for control.
-This has sparked increasing interest in data-driven control approaches that compensate for such uncertainties by relying on data collected from the dynamical system.
+This has sparked increasing interest in data-driven approaches that compensate for such limitations by relying on data collected from the dynamical system.
 Yet, in many real-world applications such as robotics or biological systems, obtaining a reliable model from data is often challenging: available measurements are generally limited, only outputs may be accessible rather than full-state information, sampling may be infrequent due to hardware or communication constraints, and the data is typically corrupted by noise.
-Under these conditions, models learned from data carry substantial uncertainty due to limited and noisy observations, and controllers must explicitly account for this uncertainty to ensure reliable performance.
+Under these conditions, models learned from data remain subject to substantial uncertainty, and controllers must explicitly account for it to ensure reliable performance.